-- Student-Centered: Learners bring to the program a general area of interest in which to ground their studies.
-We work with individuals to shape and examine a particular interest as it relates to administration and leadership in an individual’s life.
+- Learner-Centered: Learners bring to the program a general area of interest in which to ground their studies.
+We work with individuals to shape and examine a particular interest as it relates to leadership in educational organizations.

-- Inquiry-Driven: Learners are expected to use a learning model that emphasizes question-asking and synthesis rather than knowledge acquisition and the mere accumulation of facts.
-The topic of interest brought to the program is explored systematically, thoughtfully, and deeply under the guidance of faculty members who share a vision of graduate education.
+- Inquiry-Driven: We emphasize question-asking and synthesis rather than knowledge acquisition and the accumulation of facts.
+The learner’s topic of interest is explored systematically, thoughtfully, and deeply under the guidance of faculty members who share a vision of graduate education.

 Learn More About This Program

 We prepare scholarly professionals within a collaborative, learner-centered, inquiry-driven environment that values diverse cultures, experiences, and perspectives.

 Cohort Learning.
 The cohort is a defining feature of our program.
 Cohorts are comprised of mid- and senior-career professionals enrolled in the EdD and DProf programs.
 Cohort members move through a sequence of required program core and research courses together.
 This provides ongoing opportunities to learn from and with colleagues who bring diverse professional experiences and perspectives.
 The cohort provides a source of support for learners juggling work, school, family, and other obligations.
 Through the cohort, learners also grow their network of leader colleagues across schools, school systems, higher education institutions, and other organizations of public trust.

 Work-Friendly Class Schedules.
 EdD learners are typically full-time working professionals.
 Classes are scheduled to accommodate these busy schedules.
 The majority of required program core and research courses are held 5-8 pm during the week.
 (Note: Periodically, we offer weekend cohorts.
 These weekend cohorts meet multiple times over the semester for Friday evening and all day Saturday sessions.)